SEX WORK LAWS IN AUSTRALIA

 Your Subtitle Goes Here

-If services offered at the premises include skin penetration (deliberate penetration or removal of the skin), for example piercing, suturing, or otherwise intentionally breaking skin, the business requires a further element of registration with local council.
+If any workers at the business offer services involving skin penetration (deliberate penetration or removal of the skin – e.g. piercing, suturing, etc), the business requires a further element of registration with local council.
 This applies to both BDSM establishments and independent BDSM operators (see Independent (private) sex work below).

-Each council has a different procedure and you can find the relevant registration form through searching ‘skin penetration premises notification and (name of your local council)’.
+Each council has a different registration process for skin penetration businesses.
+You can find the relevant registration form by searching ‘skin penetration premises notification and (local council)’.
 Registration often comes with an application and inspection fee.
 You must also follow specific procedures to prevent transmission of any infections or diseases.
-For further information on this see the NSW Health Guidelines on the skin penetration industry and/or contact SWOP NSW
+For further information on this see the NSW Health Guidelines on the skin penetration industry and/or contact SWOP NSW.

 Independent/private sex work - incall and outcall